ekg/algobeatstream/README.md

-# tidalcycles internet radio
+# algobeats internet radio

-This sets up a shared tidalcycles environment on a cloud host.
+This sets up a shared tidalcycles or foxdot environment on a cloud host.
-TidalCycles, coded via extramuros, is streamed over a shoutcast ogg stream.
+TidalCycles or FoxDot, coded via extramuros, is streamed over a shoutcast ogg stream.

 ## depends